vitalab/vitalab.github.io/deep-learning/_posts/2018-06-01-OSM-Data-Faster-Better-Semantic-Maps.md

 They propose to use different cases and deep network architectures to leverage OpenStreetMap data for semantic labeling of aerial and satellite images.
-Especially, the fusion based architectures and coarseto-fine segmentation to include the OpenStreetMap layer into a convolutional networks.
+Especially, the fusion-based architectures and coarse-to-fine segmentation to include the OpenStreetMap layer into convolutional networks.
 They used on two public datasets: ISPRS Potsdam and DFC2017.
-At the end, they show that OpenStreetMap data can efficiently be integrated into the vision-based deep learning models and that it significantly improves both the accuracy performance and the convergence speed of the networks.
+In the end, they show that OpenStreetMap data can efficiently be integrated into the vision-based deep learning models and that it significantly improves both the accuracy performance and the convergence speed of the networks.

 ### Segmentation Network